 A minor between the ages of 6 and 18 is subject to compulsory education and, unless exempted, must enroll in school in the school district in which the residence of either the parent or legal guardian is located.
-A pupil may alternatively comply with the residency requirements for school attendance in a school district, if he or she is any of the following: placed in a foster home or licensed children's institution within the boundaries of the school district pursuant to a commitment of placement under the Welfare and Institutions Code; a pupil who is a foster child who remains in his or her school of origin; an emancipated pupil who resides within the boundaries of the school district; a pupil who lives in the home of a caregiving adult that is located within the boundaries of the school district; or a pupil residing in a state hospital located within the boundaries of the school district.
+A pupil may alternatively comply with the residency requirements for school attendance in a school district, if he or she is any of the following: placed in a foster home or licensed children's institution within the boundaries of the school district pursuant to a commitment of placement under the Welfare and Institutions Code; a pupil who is a foster child who remains in his or her school of origin; an emancipated pupil who resides within the boundaries of the school distric a pupil who lives in the home of a caregiving adult that is located within the boundaries of the school distric or a pupil residing in a state hospital located within the boundaries of the school district.
 [EC 48200, 48204; ne]

 The governing board annually reviews attendance options including how students may attend a district school outside their attendance area (intra-district transfer).
 This district has non-arbitrary rules explaining how students may apply, be accepted or denied intra-district transfer.
-Many districts, by agreement, also allow the transfer of students from or to other districts (inter-district transfer).
-Victims of bullying or violence are given preference in intra- and interdistrict transfers.
+Districts may allow the transfer of students from or to other districts (inter-district transfer).
+Victims of bullying or violence are given preference in intra- and inter-district transfers.
 In some cases, the district must provide transportation.
-Students attending

-"persistently dangerous" schools can transfer and enroll in a safe school.
-Students convicted of a violent felony or convicted of a misdemeanor firearms offense may be transferred to another school in the district.
+Students attending "persistently dangerous" schools can transfer and enroll in a safe school.
+Students convicted of a violent felony or convicted of a specific misdemeanor may be transferred involuntarily to another school in the district.
 Districts cannot prevent children of active military from changing districts, as long as the district chosen agrees to accept them.
 Upon enrollment or transfer, principals are urged to check missing children information.
-Further information about residency, attendance options, special program options, etc. will be provided by the California Department of Education.
-[EC 46600, 48204, 48204.7, 48206.3, 48300, 48301, 48306, 48853.5, 48980, 49068, 51101; 20 USC 7912]
+Further information about residency, attendance options, special program options, etc. will be provided by the California

+Department of Education.
+[BP 5116.2 February 2018; EC 46600, 48204, 48204.7, 48206.3, 48300, 48301, 48306, 48432.5, 48853.5, 48929, 48980, 49068, 51101; PC 667.5(c), 29805; 20 USC 7912]